 Debt is essentially money owed by one party to another.
 While some may argue that there is no such thing as good debt, borrowing money and taking on debt is often the only way some people can afford to purchase big-ticket items such as a home, a car, or go to college.

 No matter what type of debt you have, it’s always a good idea to pay if off as quickly as possible, especially credit card debt.
+Today I’m sharing how to pay off debt fast with a low income.
+Use these creative ways to pay off debt so you can reach your financial goals faster!

 1. Write down all your debt

-However, when people only pay the minimum payments, thinking this is the best method to get out of debt, the credit card and loan companies love this!
+When people only pay the minimum payments, thinking this is the best method to get out of debt, the credit card and loan companies love this!
 This is because minimum payments can take several years to pay off.
 And that’s only if you don’t add to the balance in the meantime.

 Writing down all your debt may make you want to run and hide, but it’s the essential first step in creating a solid action plan to pay off debt fast.